 The goal of RISE is to increase the number of outstanding students from diverse backgrounds to become acquainted with one of the most essential traits of a scientific career:

-The Research in Science & Engineering program (RISE) consists of students from two primary student success programs in addition to partner programs:
+The Research in Science & Engineering program (RISE) consists of students from two primary student success programs in addition to affiliate programs:

 What is RISE?

 RISE is a 10-week summer research program designed for rising sophomores, juniors, incoming transfers, and seniors.
 Participants work under the supervision of a faculty mentor on a cutting-edge research project.
 The program features faculty mentoring, professional development opportunities, immersive experience in the UCR science community, and an undergraduate symposium.
-Through support from generous donors and institutional financial commitments to undergraduate research, the College of Natural & Agricultural Sciences pays CNAS undergraduate students in the Learning Communities CNAS Scholars program (continuing students, CNAS Scholars) and the Summer Bridge to Research program (incoming transfer students, STEM Pathways Program [STEM]) a $5,000 stipend for the 10-week program.
-The linked application is for these programs.
+Through support from generous donors and institutional financial commitments to undergraduate research, the College of Natural & Agricultural Sciences pays CNAS undergraduate students in the Learning Communities CNAS Scholars program (continuing students, CNAS Scholars) and the Summer Bridge to Research program (incoming transfer students, STEM Pathways Program [STEM]).
 This paid summer undergraduate research opportunity is hosted by CNAS and collaborates with different on-campus partners.